 Shitoushan, or “Lion’s Head Mountain” is a low-altitude (492-meter) mountain straddling two counties in northern Taiwan.
 Shitoushan is known for its network of hiking trails connecting numerous temples on the sides of a mountain that supposedly looks like a lion (though you may struggle to see that).

-Shitoushan’s hiking trails are easy and can be done by anyone with a basic level of fitness, even children.
+Shitoushan’s hiking trails are arguably some of the best hikes in Taiwan.
+The trails are easy and can be done by anyone with a basic level of fitness, even children.
 The trails are especially popular among local elderly.
 There are four main hiking trails there, with the main one connecting a collection of temples on the Miaoli side to the Lion’s Head Mountain Visitor’s Center on the Hsinchu side.
 This trail can be completed in about 1.5/3 hours one-way/return.

 The story goes that in 1892, a Buddhist monk explored the area and found some bones in a cave, so he had a temple built to house them.
 Many more Buddhist temples followed, and many of them were also built into the mountain’s caves or cliff walls.